paramrathour/blog/pages/_posts/2023-12-14-anime-timeline.md

 ## Motivation
 While popular platforms like [Anilist](https://anilist.co/user/wrath3435/animelist) or [MyAnimeList](https://myanimelist.net/animelist/wrath3435) serve as valuable tools for anime tracking, they love to repeat stuff.
 There are seperate entries for each season, part, cour, movie, OVA, ... you name it.

-I want to keep things simple -- one entry, one franchise.
+I want to keep things simple -- one franchise, one entry.

 ## Personal Insights
 I am no critic, but who doesn't like to share thoughts?
 To get a real deep dive into my experiences, I am sharing my two cents (mostly spoiler-free) on each anime.